taylor-shift/luisroel91.github.io/_posts/2023-06-22-pmat-challenge-1.md

 This is a little writeup I'm doing for the first challenge called SillyPutty.

-Just a heads up...this is live malware we'll be dealing with.
 If you'd like to follow along with this post, you can access the lab materials [here](https://github.com/HuskyHacks/PMAT-labs/).

+Just a heads up...this is live malware we'll be working with:

 > Please make ABSOLUTELY SURE you are not running malware on your own machine, outside of a proper environment!
-Setup [FlareVM](https://github.com/mandiant/flare-vm) and [REMnux](https://remnux.org/)(each on their own VM) and only connect them to each other in an isolated network.
+Setup [FlareVM](https://github.com/mandiant/flare-vm) and [REMnux](https://remnux.org/) (each on their own VM) and only connect them to each other in an isolated network.
 This post is for informational purposes only.
 You are responsible for your own actions.
 {: .prompt-danger}

 After you extract the malware, you'll see the executable is called `putty.exe`...it is masquerading as putty, a popular ssh client.